nmalthouse/rathammer/doc/start.md

 All games are defined inside of 'config.vdf'.

+On Linux the default config file is copied to "$XDG_CONFIG_DIR/rathammer/config.vdf".
+This defaults to $HOME/.config/rathammer/config.vdf.

+On Windows the config is loaded from the XDG_CONFIG_DIR if set, otherwise it just loads the config from cwd.

-To map for a different Source game or use it for custom levels, you must edit config.vdf and set the default_game appropriately
+To map for a different Source game or use it for custom levels, you must edit config.vdf and set the default_game appropriately.
 All paths for game configuration can be temporarily overridden with command line flags, use --help to see these.
 If Rathammer fails to start, read through the console output and look for lines like this:
 ```